 CS 261N: Internet/Network Security.
-Prerequisite: EE 122 or equivalent, CS 161 or equivalent, basic probability/statistics.
-(Undergraduates must receive instructor approval.)
+Prerequisite: CS 168 / EE 122 or equivalent; CS 161 or equivalent; basic probability/statistics.
+(Non-PhD students must receive instructor approval.)

-Topics include: denial-of-service; capabilities; network intrusion detection; worms; forensics; scanning; traffic analysis / inferring activity; architecture; protocol issues; legality and ethics; web attacks; anonymity; honeypots; botnets; spam; the underground economy; research pitfalls.
+Topics include: denial-of-service; capabilities; network monitoring / intrusion detection; worms; forensics; scanning; traffic analysis / inferring activity; architecture; protocol issues; legality and ethics; web attacks; anonymity; censorship; surveillance; honeypots; botnets; spam; the underground economy; research issues & pitfalls.